 Antidepressants are prescription drugs used to treat depression.
-Despite the drug name, antidepressants are also used to treat several other conditions.
-These conditions include anxiety disorders, eating disorders, obsessive compulsive disorder, and chronic pain.
+They are also used for several other conditions including bipolar disorder, anxiety disorders, eating disorders, obsessive compulsive disorder, and chronic pain.

-Selective serotonin reuptake inhibitors, or SSRIs, are a common type of antidepressant.
-The first SSRI medication to be released in the U.S. market was Prozac in 1988.
-Antidepressants have gained massive popularity.
-As of 2005, antidepressants were the most-prescribed medications in the U.S. population.
+Selective serotonin reuptake inhibitors, or SSRIs, are the most common type of antidepressant un use in the U.S. and around the world.
+The first SSRI medication to be released in the U.S. market was Prozac in 1988 and since then, antidepressants have gained massive popularity and have become the most commonly prescribed medications in the U.S. population.
 Today’s market features more than a dozen SSRIs.

 What Is an SSRI?

-SSRIs work to increase the brain’s levels of serotonin.
-Serotonin is naturally produced in the body.
-It is a neurotransmitter associated with regulating mood, learning, and sleep.
-SSRIs block, or inhibit, the brain from reabsorbing serotonin after it is produced.
+SSRI antidepressants work to increase levels of serotonin in certain areas of the brain.
+Serotonin is a naturally occurring chemical which is produced in the body and brain.
+It is a chemical messenger, or neurotransmitter associated with regulating mood, learning, and sleep.
+Selective serotonin reuptake inhibitor or SSRI medications block, or inhibit, the brain from reabsorbing serotonin after it is produced.
 This increases serotonin levels to higher than normal.

-The term “selective” in the name of this class of drugs refers to the fact that the primary neurotransmitter they affect is serotonin.
-SSRIs are considered to be third-generation antidepressants, as they are modified from the first antidepressants developed.
-These third-generation antidepressants tend to have fewer side effects compared to older ones.
+The term “selective” in the name of this class of drugs refers to the fact that the main neurotransmitter they affect is serotonin.
+Older antidepressants were not “selective” and may have worked on a wider variety of neurotransmitter types.

 Side effects are extremely common in patients who take antidepressants.
-These side effects range from minor to severe and life-threatening.
-Different antidepressants have different chemical compositions.
-The varying chemical compositions react with each patient’s overall health in unique ways and can appear unpredictable at times.
+These side effects range from minor to severe and life-threatening but most common side effects are mild to moderate and will go away with time.

 - Dry mouth